ranja-sarkar/pca/README.md

 📌**SVD**

 SVD (singular value decomposition) can be applied to any rectangular matrix, and is a more fundamental operation from which PCA can be derived.
-SVD directly works on the data matrix.
+SVD directly works on the data matrix, unlike PCA.

 SVD: https://www.ams.org/publicoutreach/feature-column/fcarc-svd